markeissler/fake-swapon/README.md

 ## Why?
 Virtual machines on [Amazon EC2](http://aws.amazon.com/ec2/) often don't enable swap.
 The same is true for [CoreOS](https://coreos.com/) (a docker container host).
 If you're trying to build stuff on either platform you are may very well run into very long build times.
 On [CoreOS](https://coreos.com/) this situation is likely to come up when you run "docker build" on a _Dockerfile_ to create an image.
 If a _RUN_ command triggers a build, things can grind to a halt.
 So much for quickly building new images, right?

 The problem with [CoreOS](https://coreos.com/) is that it uses [btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page) (aka "Butter" file system), which doesn't support swap.
-But all is not lost, you can create a swap file by leveraging the [loop device] (http://en.wikipedia.org/wiki/Loop_device).
+But all is not lost, you can create a swap file by leveraging the [loop device](http://en.wikipedia.org/wiki/Loop_device).

 fake-swapon is meant to be called manually or by setup/build scripts.